jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 and all the other dependencies that power the web applications themselves.
-This will not completely mitigate the risk and will not be theFigure 7\.
-Select ways\-in variety and vector enumerations in non\-Error, non\-Misuse breaches (n\=2,770\)right fit for all organizations, but in the worst\-case scenario, the Cybersecurity
+This will not completely mitigate the risk and will not be the
+4
+And an incredible L for the \*ishing portmanteau enthusiasts 5
+Unless by now we have successfully ripped them out of our networks entirely and are back to our smoke signals and carrier pigeon ways.
+6
+We ourselves were just talking about the growth of exploitation of vulnerabilities as a pathway into breaches.
+7
+We dread to think what awareness training for malicious insiders would look like. right fit for all organizations, but in the worst\-case scenario, the Cybersecurity
 Infrastructure and Security Agency
-(CISA) might have you rip out only one tool from your network as opposed to several.Anyway, all this nuance does not affect our opinion of having desktop sharing software directly connected to the internet.
-Go fix that pronto, please.We are only human after all.One other combined metric we have been tracking for a few years is related to the human element in breaches.
+(CISA) might have you rip out only one tool from your network as opposed to several.
+Anyway, all this nuance does not affect our opinion of having desktop sharing software directly connected to the internet.
+Go fix that pronto, please.
+We are only
+human after all.
+One other combined metric we
+have been tracking for a few years is related to the human element in breaches.
 There is a lot of focus on